 As part of a national drive to improve cancer survival we are looking to find people who may be at an increased risk of developing certain cancers.

-Lynch Syndrome is a very rare condition that runs in families and puts people at an increased risk of developing a cancer.
-Most people with this are undiagnosed therefore we are taking the proactive step to contact our patients with the aim of identifying those at risk.
+Lynch Syndrome is a rare condition that runs in families and puts people at an increased risk of developing a cancer.
+Most people with this are undiagnosed therefore we are taking the proactive step of contacting our patients with the aim of identifying those at risk.

 We would encourage you to contact the practice if the following applies to you: